Click the logo to return to the HOME page

 5. Artwork conservation and risks

-30s were glued to acidic cardboard (drymounted) and subjected to conditions which
+in the 1920’s and 30’s were glued to acidic cardboard (drymounted) and subjected

-does not hold up well in the cleaning processes that I use.
-The glass can be cleaned and
+artwork does not hold up well in the cleaning process.
+The glass can be cleaned

-the artwork can be backed with acid-free matting to slow down or stop the aging process,
+and the artwork can be backed with acid-free matting to slow down or stop the

 ~

-accurate in almost every instance.
-I am not responsible for the odd, special-order or rare
+every instance.
+I am not responsible for the odd, special-order or rare item

-item that does not fit into my classification.
-BUT, please let common sense prevail: if an
+that does not fit into my classification.
+BUT, please let common sense prevail:

-item is so unusual or rare that it is not listed in the normal reference material, why
+if an item is so unusual or rare that it is not listed in the normal reference

-would someone choose to sell it on ebay and not at Christie's or Sotheby's?
-I make
+material, why would someone choose to sell it on ebay and not at Christie's or

 ~~~